Hawk whose leg was caught in trap rescued in Foxboro and taken to wildlife clinic

 Norfolk Animal Control Office Hilary Cohen said Friday she was called out just before 4 p.m.
 Tuesday because Foxboro Animal Control Office Kaycee Bailey was busy on another call.

-Cohen said she grabbed her talon equipment and arrived at Foxboro Terminals, where several workers were watching the hawk from a distance.
+Cohen said she grabbed her talon equipment and arrived at the terminals, where several workers were watching the hawk from a distance.

 The hawk was able to fly but not well because it had a leg hold trap on its leg and a 2-foot chain dragging off the trap, according to Cohen.